HONEYPOT SUPABASE: HOW LONG BEFORE A PUBLIC ANON KEY IS ABUSED?

 The attacker playbook — five-line detection rule

-Every honeypot saw the same sequence in the first 24 hours.
+Every honeypot observation showed the same sequence in the first 24 hours.
 The pattern is consistent enough that a defender can detect ongoing exploitation with a five-line rule on the request log.

 # A request from a single IP within 60 seconds: